newsdev/apfake/README.md

 ## USAGE
 ### Installing
 `apfake` is easiest to install straight from PyPi.
+It requires a Python 3 environment.
 ```
 pip install apfake
 ```